Revue du monde musulman: History and profile

-Revue du monde musulman was launched in Paris in 1926.
+Revue du monde musulman was launched in Paris in 1906.
 The first issue appeared in November that year.
-The publisher was Ernest Leroux, and the founder and editor was Alfred Le Chatelier.
-The major topic for the magazine was the developments and social and educational situation in the Muslim countries.
+The magazine was founded by the Mission Scientifique au Maroc which was established by the French in Tangier.
+The publisher of Revue du monde musulman was Ernest Leroux.
+Its editor was Alfred Le Chatelier who was also instrumental in the establishment of Revue du monde musulman.
+The magazine mostly covered articles on the developments and social and educational situation in the Muslim countries.

 The contributors were mainly French scholars who studied Islam, but Muslim authors also contributed to Revue du monde musulman.
 From 1911 the board of editors included L. Bouvat, Antoine Cabaton, H. Cordier, O. Houdas, Clément Huart, Louis Massignon, J. Vinson and A. Visière.
 During World War I the magazine was published irregularly, but following the end of the war it began to be published five times per year.
 In 1919 Louis Massignon replaced Alfred Le Chatelier as the editor.

 Revue du monde musulman was in circulation until 1926.
 Its successor was Revue des études islamiques which was started in 1927.